jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ![*Standard file permissions are 644 - very conservative and secure*](images/Chapter-09/user-administration/standard-permission.png "Standard Permissions")

 Why would you want to change permissions?
-Perhaps to allow all users of a system a shell script that backsup the content of your home directory.
+You need to give write or execute permission to a file.
 Or to make sure that only users of a certain group can have write access (therefore delete access) to the content of a file.
 Or to give a shell script execute permission so it can be run by other.

 ![*Same file with write and execute permission enabled*](images/Chapter-09/user-administration/standard-permission-chmod.png "Standard Permissions")